CharlesWithC/MyMemo/README.md

 ## More Info
 Please open an issue if you met any bugs during the use.
 You could also open an issue for good suggestions and I'll decide whether to add it.
+**This product can also be used to memorize any other thing such as formulas in Math!**